Laserbeam31/bts-touring-networking-documentation-public/bts_touring_switches_details.md

 section of (for example) Trunk A becomes broken, the switches will automatically activate the previously-deactivated section and switch to sending Trunk
 A's traffic down this instead.

-It is worth noting that each switch has a few "Local Trunk" ports.
+It is worth noting that each switch has a few _Local Trunk_ ports.
 These are trunk ports which, unlike Trunk A or Trunk B, are each trunking _all_ VLANs.
 These should not be used for inter-rack trunking, but are only present for connecting devices such as the master rack's EdgeRouter (see
 "bts_touring_edgerouter_details.md") and the touring WiFi access points (see "bts_touring_cisco_ap_details.md") which require low-bandwidth access to all
 VLANs.